April 19, 2022

 5 Min Read

-As privacy legislation has expanded in recent years, so has the scope of the privacy programs that support it.
+As data privacy legislation has expanded in recent years, so has the scope of the privacy programs that support it.

 Though regulation has been and still is one of the top drivers for privacy programs, the days of “tick-the-box” compliance alone are no more.
 As the lines continue to blur between privacy, security, and data governance, privacy teams have shifted focus beyond just their obligations for regulatory compliance and reporting to embedding governance more strategically into the data lifecycle within the business.
 This comes as a result of the quickly evolving regulatory landscape, but also the pace at which data use occurs and evolves as well as the technologies that support it.